 Hinei El yeshuati, evtach v’lo efchad, ki ozi v’zimrat Yah, Adonay, vay’hi li lishuah.
 U-shavtem mayim b’sason, mi-may’nei ha-yeshuah.
 Ladonay ha-yeshuah, al amcha birchatecha selah.
 Adonay Tzevaot imanu, misgav lanu.
 Elohei Yaakov selah.
 Adonay Tzevaot, ashrei adam bote-ach bach.
 Adonay hoshiah, hamelech ya-aneinu v’yom koreinu.

 Behold, God is my salvation.
 I will trust and not be afraid.
-The Lord, the Lord is my strength and my song.
+The Lord, is my strength and my song.
 He has become my salvation.
 With joy you will draw water from the springs of salvation.
 Salvation is the Lord’s; on Your people is Your blessing, Selah.
 The Lord of hosts is with us, the God of Jacob is our stronghold, Selah.
 Lord of hosts: happy is the one who trusts in You.
 Lord save!
 May the King answer us on the day we call.

 It is customary for those gathered to recite the next verse before the leader, who then repeats it.